oncoscape/chinook/README.md

 visible throughout the city, this association with indigenous native peoples has particular resonance.

 Chinook had a vocabulary of about 400 words, and a very simple grammar.
-It provided a common jargon, a shared "little language", allowing speakers of many Amerindian languages to conduct extensive trade with each other.
+It provided a common jargon, a shared "little language", allowing speakers of many different (and sometimes quite unrelated) Amerindian languages to conduct extensive trade with each other.
 A few French and English words were added in the nineteenth century.

 Chinook is a model and inspiration for us because we face a similar
 situation: like Chinook speakers, we need to connect rich and complex